z-l-p/film-projector-retrofit/docs/index.md

 1. Compile and upload the code.
 (You may need to turn the projector's power off for this step.
 The ESP32 will be powered by the USB port instead of the projector's power supply.)

 1. In the Arduino Serial Monitor, look for these updates from the projector:
 	- __"FPS Target"__ (The speed that the projector is attempting to reach.
-Currently this is only accurate at the extremes: -24 & +24 until we implement a PID control loop.)
+Currently this is only accurate at -24 & +24 until we implement a PID control loop.)
 	- __"FPS Real Avg"__ (The actual measured FPS)
 	- __"Mot uS"__ (The motor PWM pulse width in microseconds)